Unfolded Dynamics Approach and Quantum Field Theory: Introduction

 The paper is organized as follows.
 In Section \ref{SEC_UDA} we give a brief overview of the unfolded dynamics approach and present and analyze a classical unfolded system for $4d$ self-interacting scalar field.
-In Section \ref{SEC_SD} we quantize this unfolded system by deducing unfolded functional Schwinger\textendash Dyson equations that determine a partition function of the theory, and use them to calculate a free unfolded propagator.
+In Section \ref{SEC_SD} we quantize this unfolded system by deducing unfolded functional Schwinger--Dyson equations that determine a partition function of the theory, and use them to calculate a free unfolded propagator.
 In Section \ref{SEC_CORREL} we present a closed system of equations on unfolded correlation functions and with its help evaluate a first perturbative correction to the unfolded propagator.
-In Section \ref{SEC_LOOP} we formulate a prescription for the system of unfolded effective equations that determines a quantum effective action and find the manifest form of this system in the one-loop approximation.
-In Section \ref{SEC_HOL} we present a toy $5d$ model which leads to the classical $4d$ theory under consideration and reveal some curious quasi-holographic features.
+In Section \ref{SEC_LOOP} we formulate a prescription for the system of unfolded effective equations and consider a particular realization, calculating a one-loop correction to the inverse unfolded propagator.
+In Section \ref{SEC_HOL} we present a toy $5d$ model, which leads to the classical $4d$ theory under consideration and reveals some curious quasi-holographical features.
 In Appendix A we present a general consistency analysis of the classical unfolded system for the self-interacting scalar field and comment on differences between its particular solutions.